jihunhwang/jihunhwang.github.io/_pages/links.md

 </li>

 <li>
-  <a href="https://www.ictp.it/">ICTP</a> (<a href="https://www.youtube.com/channel/UC-akozxNLMPcMcs0qVvS1VQ/featured">Youtube</a>) and their <a href="https://www.youtube.com/channel/UCBlqfZZYQWKyr6qLAB7LINw">Diploma Programme</a> upload the recordings of their lectures which are rougly equivalent to the MS/PhD level math courses in the US.
+  <a href="https://www.ictp.it/">ICTP</a> (<a href="https://www.youtube.com/channel/UC-akozxNLMPcMcs0qVvS1VQ/featured">Youtube</a>) and their <a href="https://www.youtube.com/channel/UCBlqfZZYQWKyr6qLAB7LINw">Diploma Programme</a> upload the recordings of their lectures which are roughly equivalent to the MS/PhD level math courses in the US.
 </li>

 <li>
   <a href="https://www.youtube.com/channel/UCB_AbuIVIG8I3K3_T_j0FSw/videos">Enjoying Math</a> by <a href="https://geometrygunheecho.com/test/">Gunhee Cho</a> at UCSB actively uploads a wide range of rigorous lecture series in mathematics, from undergraduate courses to recent research topics.
-Lectures are mostly in Korean but the notes are in English except very few.
+Lectures are mostly in Korean, but the notes are in English except very few.
 </li>

 <li>